-Horses bite by either by nipping (pinching) or by grasping with the mouth.
-Nipping with the teeth is to test dominance or to make a horse or human move.
+Nipping (pinching the skin) is to test dominance or to make a horse or human move.
 Nipping of humans almost always begins from being fed food treats by hand.
 Handing horses food treats gets them in the habit of associating hands and pockets with food.
-When the treats do not appear when it desires, the horse will invading the handler's personal space, do a body search with their nose and lips, and eventually nip the handler out of frustration.
+When the treats do not appear when it desires, the horse will invade the handler's personal space, do a body search with their nose and lips, and eventually nip the handler out of frustration.